Sheldon96Xu/AndroidSideGuestureTest/README.md

 2. Time needed for holding: threshold.
 3. Speed when scrolling: scrollSpeed.
 4. Block width: B2W (blockWidth/width)
+5. Number of blocks per display: maxBlocks
+6. Number of blocks at the beginning: taskInit
+7. Run Java mode: defaultTextSize = 12; size(200,500);
-5. The data structure used is 2-directional circular linked list.
+8. The data structure used is 2-directional circular linked list.
 To make it noncircular, consider modification in the classes.

 ## Author